 Chapter one outlines the history of ancient Kush and provides some historical and archaeological context for the graffiti at El-Kurru.
-Then, eight richly illustrated essays by international scholars explore the phenomenon of graffiti in ancient and Christian-era Sudan, as well as an overview of Nubian rock art and a look at graffiti at Pompeii.
+Then, seven richly illustrated essays by international scholars explore the phenomenon of graffiti in ancient and Christian-era Sudan, as well as an overview of Nubian rock art and a look at graffiti at Pompeii.

 Some questions that are tackled in this book include: